Sydney bus route 144: History

-In October 2021 it was included in the takeover of region 8 by Keolis Downer Northern Beaches.
+In October 2021 it was included in the takeover of region 8 by Keolis Northern Beaches.

-In January 2025, the overnight service 144N will cease and will be replaced by additional overnight services daily on route 144.
+In January 2025, the overnight service 144N ceased and was replaced by additional overnight services daily on route 144.
 The latter will become a 24-hour service which will operate the full journey between Manly and Chatswood.

 Current route

 Route 144 operates via these primary locations: